 The Bronx is New York City's northernmost borough and is the only part of New York City attached to the mainland U.S. It became a part of New York City in 1895, at which time it was mostly an area with farms and suburban streets.
 Over time, the borough transformed into a more urban environment and was home to many factories.
 Today, it is home to 1.4 million New Yorkers and offers visitors many world-class attractions that you might not experience elsewhere in the City.

-My Tip: The easiest (& fastest) way to get to many places in the Bronx is via Metro-North trains, which leave from Grand Central.
-Directions to each attraction are included in the visitors' guides, linked to below.
+The easiest (and fastest) way to get to many places in the Bronx is via Metro-North trains, which leave from Grand Central.

 01 of 05